hurkandogan/metrixfolio/README.md

 This project is built to serve two core purposes:

-1.  **A Personal Goal Tracker:** To manage my long-term financial goals (e.g., $1M) by tracking them in disciplined, incremental steps (e.g., 10% growth targets).
+1.  **A Personal Goal Tracker:** To manage my long-term financial goals by tracking them in disciplined, incremental steps.
 2.  **A Technical Showcase:** To serve as a "vitrin" project for job applications, demonstrating a modern, high-performance, and type-safe tech stack from frontend to backend, all cleanly integrated within the Firebase platform.

 This tool is designed to move beyond amateur investing by providing a data-driven "value and opportunity hunting" system, helping me make rational decisions by filtering market data against my specific criteria.